tessercat/pbx-docs/client/notes.md

 ## Modal dialog properties and methods

-Peer sets callbacks on properties and methods that View looks for in the objects it displays.
+Peer sets callbacks on properties and methods that View looks for in the objects it displays in the modal dialog area.

 - View uses a modal object's `hasModalContent` method to determine whether it should restore the modal object